 Institutions within the UWS continue to offer undergraduate- and graduate-level courses and programs focusing on diverse issues regarding groundwater resources.
 Additionally, several campuses offer forcredit, field-oriented water curriculum courses for middle- and high-school teachers during summer sessions.
-The WRI views continuing education for K-12 teachers as an important component of its outreach and training effort.
-Wisconsin' Water Library, housed on the UW-Madison campus and a service of the WRI, maintains an extensive curriculum collection of guides with innovative approaches and other educational materials for teaching water-related science in K-12 classrooms.
+The WRI views continuing education for P-12 teachers as an important component of its outreach and training effort.
+The Wisconsin Water Library, housed on the UW-Madison campus and a service of the WRI, maintains an extensive curriculum collection of guides with innovative approaches and other educational materials for teaching water-related science in P-12 classrooms.
 The curricula are available for checkout by all teachers and residents in Wisconsin.
+The librarian also has extensive experience in working with Pre-K children.
+She is putting that experience to use in developing already field-tested science, technology, engineering, art, and math curriculum kits.
+The kits will eventually number 27 on topics such as the water cycle, art and water, and pond science.
+In this reporting period, a kit related to frogs has been completed and two additional ones-on winter and on buoyancy-are nearly ready for circulation to age-appropriate audiences.
+The kits contain several books, tips on a guided water-science experiment and other themed activities.
+Finally, the library also provides checkout of an aquatic invasive species elementary- and middle-school-aged curriculum collection known as an attack pack.